operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 Scorecard tests would be executed from the SDK scorecard CLI as is the case today.
 Scorecard would execute the tests, capture the results, and provide feedback to the end-user by means of the current scorecard API (e.g. ScorecardTestResult).
 Command line flags would allow the end-user a means to specify which tests are executed and upon which test environment to run the tests.
 For example:
 ```
-operator-sdk scorecard -o text --selector=suite=isvcustom
+operator-sdk scorecard -o text --selector=suite=isvcustom --bundle-image='some/bundle/image:v0.0.1'
 ```

+Running the above command would have scorecard perform the following:

+ * fetch the test configuration and test manifests from the bundle image
+ * select the tests to run based on the test manifest labels and the selector
+ * iterate through each CR within the bundle image CSV
+ * execute the test image Pod for each selected test passing in the current CR as an environment variable
+ * fetch the test image Pods log output for aggregation of test results
+ * display the test results

 ### Custom Test Environments

 Scorecard would allow you to run tests on a local Kube cluster as is the case today.
 Provisioning the test cluster is external to the scope of the scorecard itself.
-For example, some might want to run a scorecard on a provisioned environment such as kind (kube in docker).

 ### Custom Test Labeling

 As is the case today, custom tests would allow end users to specify custom labels to each test so that the scorecard could select which tests are run based on a labeling scheme.
 Here is an example of user added labels to a custom test step:
 ```
 apiVersion: apps/v1